Blues People

-Blues People: Negro Music in White America is a study of Afro-American music (and culture generally) by Amiri Baraka, who published it as LeRoi Jones in 1963.
-In Blues People Baraka explores the possibility that the history of black Americans can be traced through the evolution of their music.
-The book documents the effects of jazz and blues on American culture, at musical, economic, and social levels.
-It chronicles the types of music dating back to the slaves up to the 1960s.
+Blues People: Negro Music in White America is a non-fiction book focusing on the Afro-American music, published in 1963 by Amiri Baraka, who published it under the pen name LeRoi Jones.

+In Blues People Baraka explores the history of Black Americans through the evolution of Black music and documents the effects of jazz and blues on American culture, at musical, economic, and social levels.
 Blues People argues that "negro music"—as Amiri Baraka calls it—appealed to and influenced new America.
+The book chronicles many genres of music dating from African music carried to America by Black people during the Atlantic slave trade, up to the 1960s.
 According to Baraka, music and melody is not the only way the gap between American culture and African-American culture was bridged.
 Music also helped spread values and customs through its media exposure.
 Blues People demonstrates the influence of African Americans and their culture on American culture and history.
 The book examines blues music as performance, as cultural expression, even in the face of its commodification.
+The book chronicles what brought him to believe that blues was a personal history of his people in the United States.

+Content

 To Baraka, Blues People represented "everything [he] had carried for years, what [he] had to say, and [himself]".
-The book is deeply personal and chronicles what brought him to believe that blues was a personal history of his people in the United States.
-The resonance and desperation of this type of music is what compelled Baraka to learn about the history of blues music.
-He learned through his studies that the "Africanisms" is directly related to American culture, rather than being solely related to Black people.
 Baraka dedicates the book "to my parents ... the first Negroes I ever met".

-Content

 The 1999 reprint begins with a reminiscence by the author, then aged 65, titled "Blues People: Looking Both Ways", in which he credits the poet and English teacher Sterling Brown with having inspired both him and his contemporary A. B. Spellman.
 Baraka does not here discuss the impact his book has had.

+Chapters

 The original text is divided into twelve chapters, summarized below.